Shark Eyes is a visual shark deterrent, designed and used by the most experienced watermen in Australian waters – abalone divers.

 Why use Shark Eyes?

-The threat of shark attack is slowly eating away at our carefree attitude as shark encounters and attacks are increasing in Australian waters.
+The threat of shark attack is slowly eating away at our carefree attitude as shark encounters and attacks are increasing.
 This is affecting our enjoyment in the ocean.

-The intention of the Shark Eyes visual deterrent and the additional information booklet is to offer you practical information, make you feel safer and more confident in the water and importantly minimize your risk of an unwanted encounter or attack.
+The intention of the Shark Eyes visual deterrent is make you feel safer and more confident in the water and importantly minimize your risk of an unwanted encounter or attack.

 - Sharks have superior visual capabilities and rely on their vision when hunting